Dieting: A Road to Better Health or Disordered Eating?

 - Impact your overall quality of life?

-If you have made changes in your eating habits and feel concerned that it could be leading to difficulties in your relationship with food, the following questions from a frequently used questionnaire* might be helpful to consider:
+If you have made changes in your eating habits and feel concerned that it could be leading to difficulties in your relationship with food, the following questions might be helpful to consider:

 If you answer “yes” to two or more questions on this informal survey, it strongly indicates the presence of disordered eating and you should reach out for an assessment.